br-g/openf1/documentation/includes/_api_endpoints.md

 | meeting_official_name | The official name of the meeting.                                                                                  |
 | year                  | The year the event takes place.                                                                                    |

-## Overtakes
+## Overtakes (beta)

             Provides information about overtakes.
             An overtake refers to one driver (the overtaking driver) exchanging positions with another driver (the overtaken driver).
-Overtakes that are not from one driver physically passing another driver are included (pit strategy, post-race penalties, ...).
-Available during races only.
+This includes both on-track passes and position changes resulting from pit stops or post-race penalties.
+            This data is only available during races and may be incomplete.

 ```shell
 curl "https://api.openf1.org/v1/overtakes?session_key=9636&overtaking_driver_number=63&overtaken_driver_number=4&position=1"